paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ```

 `Sealed` is just Solana's version of Rust's `Sized` trait although there does not seem to be any difference between the two.
 Now, `Pack`, which relies on `Sealed` and in our case also on `IsInitialized` being implemented.
-It's a big but simple blog of code.
+It's a big but simple block of code.
 I'll split it into 2 parts.
 Let's start with the first one (you can copy and replace the `use` imports again):

 ``` rust
 use solana_program::{